2010 FIBA World Championship Group D

 Group D of the 2010 FIBA World Championship commenced play on August 28 and ended on September 2, 2010.
-The group played all of their games at İzmir Halkapınar Sport Hall, İzmir, Turkey.
+The group played all of their games at Halkapınar Sport Hall, İzmir, Turkey.

 The group was composed of Canada, France, wild cards Lebanon and Lithuania, New Zealand and defending champions Spain.
 Their average FIBA World Ranking at the start of the tournament was 13.3; excluding Lebanon, the lowest in the rankings, it was 11.2.

 The four teams with the best records – Lithuania, Spain, New Zealand, and France – advanced to the knockout stage.
 All four teams advanced to the knockout stage for the second consecutive tournament.